Bay State Park Frequently Asked Questions

 How many days will there be festival racing?

-We will race up to 20 days a year.
+Festival races will be held one to two weekends a year, and never more than 20 days a year.
 While the Legislature has set an aspirational goal of 20 days of live racing per year, it recognized the practical challenges in achieving this goal and gave the Massachusetts Gaming Commission clear authority to “waive this requirement as necessary and appropriate to ensure the financial ability of the licensee to develop and operate a race track.”

 Further, we committed in the Host Community Agreement an annual review of the number of days and specific dates of racing prior to filing our annual application for a Racing Meeting License, including the City of Gardner’s approval of plans for non-racing operations, parking, marketing, and hiring of workers.